tenaspace/react-headless-accordion/README.md

 This is an unstyled React component helping you to easy to make the Accordion UI with your style.

+## Demo
+See how to use accordion basic and nested: [DEMO](https://react-package-demo.tenaspace.com/react-headless-accordion)

 ## Installation

 ```shell